 - Eating too much sugar or refined carbs causes metabolic dysfunction.
 These include weight gain, abdominal obesity, decreased HDL and increased LDL, elevated blood sugar, elevated triglycerides, and high blood pressure.
-Also, it can lead to Type 2 diabetes, Hypertension, Lipid problems, Heart disease, Polycystic ovarian syndrome, Dementia, psychological and emotional problems, inflammation, suppresses human growth hormone (HGH), immune system impairment, and hormonal issues.
+Also, it can lead to Type 2 diabetes, Hypertension, Lipid problems, Heart disease, Polycystic ovarian syndrome, Dementia, psychological and emotional problems, inflammation, suppressing human growth hormone (HGH), immune system impairment, and hormonal issues.

-- It increases your uric acid levels.
+- It increases uric acid levels.
 High uric acid levels are a risk factor for heart and kidney disease.
-The connection between fructose, metabolic syndrome, and your uric acid is now so clear that you can use your uric acid level as a marker for fructose toxicity.
+The connection between fructose, metabolic syndrome, and uric acid is now so clear that you can use your uric acid level as a marker for fructose toxicity.